aristanetworks/avd/ansible_collections/arista/avd/examples/campus-fabric/README.md

 ## Port Profiles and Network Ports

-AVD provides a way to standardize and reuse port profiles through a compact data model that can be utilized across the network.
+AVD provides a way to standardize and reuse port profiles through a compact data model you can utilize across the network.
 The Network Ports data model is stored in the **DC1_NETWORK_PORTS** group_vars tab above.
-Each port is configured to support NAC and dynamically assigns the proper vlan based on 802.1x authentication.
-Multiple device types (IP Phone, Workstations, Printers, Access Points, etc...) can share the same port configuration below.
+Each port is configured to support NAC and dynamically assigns the proper VLAN based on 802.1x authentication.
+Multiple device types (IP Phones, Workstations, Printers, Access Points, etc.) can share the same port configuration below.

 ![Figure: 3](images/dot1x_ports.svg)

 The above sample port configuration is easily produced with `port_profiles` and `network_ports` data models.
-Each port has similar configuration items defined in port_profiles, while network_ports defines which switches and port ranges to be applied.
-The network_ports data model allows the use of regex to match switches and an expand_range filter to cover a range of ports.
-For details, see documentation for [port_profiles](https://avd.sh/en/stable/roles/eos_designs/doc/connected-endpoints.html#port-profiles) and [network_ports](https://avd.sh/en/stable/roles/eos_designs/doc/connected-endpoints.html#network-ports_1).
+Each port has similar configuration items defined in `port_profiles`, while `network_ports` defines which switches and port ranges are to be applied.
+The `network_ports` data model allows regex to match switches and an `expand_range` filter to cover a range of ports.
+For details, see documentation for [`port_profiles`](https://avd.sh/en/stable/roles/eos_designs/doc/connected-endpoints.html#port-profiles) and [`network_ports`](https://avd.sh/en/stable/roles/eos_designs/doc/connected-endpoints.html#network-ports_1).

 ## Deploy Fabric

 ## The Playbooks

-Now that we have defined all of our Ansible variables (AVD inputs), it is time to generate some configs.
+Now that we have defined all of our Ansible variables (AVD inputs), it is time to generate some configurations.
 To make things simple, we provide two playbooks.
 One playbook will allow you to build and view EOS CLI intended configurations per device.
 The second playbook has an additional task to deploy the configurations to your switches.
 The playbooks are provided in the tabs below.
-The playbook is straightforward as it imports two AVD roles: eos_designs and eos_cli_config_gen, which do all the heavy lifting.
+The playbook is straightforward as it imports two AVD roles: `eos_designs` and `eos_cli_config_gen`, which do all the heavy lifting.
 The combination of these two roles produces recommended configurations that follow Arista Design Guides.

 === "build.yml"